-Plan Description - Eligible employees of AHS are provided with pensions through the School Division Trust Fund (SCHDTF) - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
+Plan Description.
+Eligible employees of AHS are provided with pensions through the School Division Trust Fund (SCHDTF) - a cost-sharing multiple-employer defined benefit pension plan administered by PERA.
 Plan benefits are specified in Title 24, Article 51 of the Colorado Revised Statutes (C.R.S.), administrative rules set forth at 8 C.C.R.
 1502-1, and applicable provisions of the federal Internal Revenue Code.
-Colorado State law provisions may be amended from time to time by the Colorado General Assembly.
-PERA issues a publicly available comprehensive annual financial report that can be obtained at www.copera.org/investments/pera-finacial-reports.
+Colorado State law provisions may be amended from time to time by PERA issues a publicly available annual the Colorado General Assembly. comprehensive financial report (ACFR) that can be obtained www.copera.org/investments/pera-finacial-reports.

-Benefits Provided as of December 31, 2020 - PERA provides retirement, disability, and survivor benefits.
+Benefits Provided as of December 31, 2021.
+PERA provides retirement, disability, and survivor benefits.
 Retirement benefits are determined by the amount of service credit earned and/or purchased, highest average salary, the benefit structure(s) under which the member retires, the benefit option selected at retirement, and age at retirement.
 Retirement eligibility is specified in tables set forth at C.R.S.
 Section 24-51-602, 604, 1713 and 1714.

-The lifetime retirement benefit for all eligible retiring employees under the PERA Benefit Structure is the greater of the:
+The lifetime retirement benefit for all eligible retiring employees under the PERA benefit structure is the greater of the:

-- Highest average salary multiplied by 2.5 percent and then multiplied by years of service credit - The value of the retiring employee's member contribution account plus a 100 percent match on eligible amounts as of the retirement date.
-This amount is then annualized into a monthly benefit based on life expectancy and other actuarial factors.
+- Highest average salary multiplied by 2.5% and then multiplied by years of service credit. - The value of the retiring employee's member contribution account plus a 100% match on eligible amounts as of the retirement date.
+This amount is then annuitized into a monthly benefit based on life expectancy and other actuarial factors.

-The lifetime retirement benefit for all eligible retiring employees under the Denver Public Schools (DPS) Benefit Structure is the greater of the:
+The lifetime retirement benefit for all eligible retiring employees under the Denver Public Schools (DPS) benefit structure is the greater of the:

-- Highest average salary multiplied by 2.5 percent and then multiplied by years of service credit - \$15 times the first 10 years of service credit plus \$20 times service credit over 10 years plus a monthly amount equal to the annualized member contribution account balance based on life expectancy and other actuarial factors.
+- Highest average salary multiplied by 2.5% and then multiplied by years of service credit - \$15 times the first 10 years of service credit plus \$20 times service credit over 10 years plus a monthly amount equal to the annualized member contribution account balance based on life expectancy and other actuarial factors.

-In all cases the service retirement benefit is limited to 100 percent of highest average salary and also cannot exceed the maximum benefit allowed by federal Internal Revenue Code.
+In all cases the service retirement benefit is limited to 100% of highest average salary and also cannot exceed the maximum benefit allowed by federal Internal Revenue Code.

 Members may elect to withdraw their member contribution accounts upon termination of employment with all PERA employers; waiving rights to any lifetime retirement benefits earned.
-If eligible, the member may receive a match of either 50 percent or 100 percent on eligible amounts depending on when contributions were remitted to PERA, the date employment was terminated, whether 5 years of service credit has been obtained and the benefit structure under which contributions were made.
+If eligible, the member may receive a match of either 50% or 100% on eligible amounts depending on when contributions were remitted to PERA, the date employment was terminated, whether 5 years of service credit has been obtained and the benefit structure under which contributions were made.